Anxiety | WOC Therapy

 Now that we’ve answered your questions What are the main signs of anxiety? and How to manage one alone?, it is time to talk about therapy.
 Psychotherapy is the most effective treatment for this disorder, along with anxiety medications, but bear in mind there is no cure for this disorder.
 The medication is only used to calm your symptoms.
 Your doctor will prescribe you therapy too.

 So how does therapy work?
 We at WOC Therapy Inc provide individual in-person therapy and online therapy.
-We have trained therapists of color in cognitive behavioral therapy, family therapists, and counselors who have years of experience working with young girls and women of color who’ve had these disorders and depression.
+We have trained therapists of color in cognitive behavioral therapy, and family systems who have years of experience working with young girls and women of color who’ve had these disorders and depression.
 In therapy, we will teach you how to cope with your feelings and change your behavior and negative thoughts, provide you with tools for managing social anxiety and other issues, and support you and empower you in achieving your goals.
 You will learn how to overcome life challenges and regain your self-confidence to become the best version of yourself.